jahnavimehta/The-Cipher-App/README.md

 experience for users to protect their confidential messages with ease.

+Encryption and decryption are vital tools in cybersecurity, helping protect data from hacking threats.
+Encryption transforms data into an unreadable form (ciphertext) that can only be deciphered by authorized parties with the decryption key.
+This ensures sensitive information remains secure even if intercepted during transmission or stored on vulnerable systems, significantly reducing the risk of unauthorized access and data breaches.

 ## Screenshots
 <p>Some screenshots of the app for a preview of the user interface and functionalities.</p>